Spend two months in China with a Generation UK – China internship

-Applicants will be subject to our competitive assessment process, and funding will be awarded to those students who display an excellent academic record and strong interest in China.
-There will be three stages of assessment:
+Internships are competitive.
+Funding will be awarded to students who have an excellent academic record and can demonstrate a strong interest in China.

 - written application

-- phone interview
+- telephone interview

-- final British Council assessment
+- final selection by the British Council.

 - academic achievement

-- interest in chosen industry
+- your interest in your chosen industry

-- scanned copy of passport
+- a scanned copy of your passport